-Scheduling semantics determines which task runs when.
-Both The Java Virtual Machine Specification[6] and The Java Language Specification[5] are silent on the semantics for scheduling; only for semantics for synchronization is provided.
-Since scheduling is central to realtime programming, here is a detail semantic applicable across the classes defined below, along with definitions of the required scheduling algorithms.
+Scheduling semantics determines when each task runs.
+Both The Java Virtual Machine Specification[6] and The Java Language Specification[5] are silent on the semantics for scheduling; only the semantics for synchronization is provided.
+Since scheduling is central to realtime programming, a detail semantic applicable across the classes is defined below, along with definitions of the required scheduling algorithms.
 Semantics that apply to particular classes, constructors, methods, and fields can be found in the class description and the constructor, method, and field detail sections.